Tampa-St. Petersburg-Clearwater, FL

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-Tampa, FL shows High internal divergence — the metro composite may obscure significant county-level differences.
-Pinellas County contributes the most structural risk (High Risk, driven by price momentum), while Pasco County anchors the lower end (Low Risk).
+Tampa, FL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Pinellas County contributes the most structural risk (Elevated, driven by price momentum), while Pasco County anchors the lower end (Below Average).

 | County | Score ▼ |